alisabedard/jbxvt/README.md

 so please use a recent version of gcc or clang.

 ## Porting
-Jbxvt builds and runs on FreeBSD and GNU/Linux.
-It currently builds on OpenBSD and NetBSD, but exits with code 24 on launch.
-Any help on this issue is appreciated.
+Jbxvt is developed on x86\_64 Arch GNU/Linux.
+Currently, it builds and runs on FreeBSD, NetBSD and OpenBSD.

 ## Help!
 Jbxvt is a work in progress, please report all bugs!